learnlatex/learnlatex.github.io/en/more-04.md

 ---
-title: More on: Logical structure
+title: "More on: Logical structure"
 ---

 ## Document titles